vk-cs/docs-public/docs/ru/main/networks/vnet/networks/publicdns/api/api.md

 }
 ```

-## List A records for existing DNS
+## List A records for existing DNS zone

 ### Request